Hello World!

 Javascript does not have an output "window" perse, but it has (at least) two different ways you can print output.

-Method 1: A console is a text area, a box, or a 'place' where a program can give text output, usually meant to be hidden from the user but sometimes it is the only input/output window (DOS or BASH prompts).
+A `console` is a text area, a box, or a 'place' where a program can give text output, usually meant to be hidden from the user but sometimes it is the only input/output window (DOS or BASH prompts).
 Javascript can give output by "logging" to the console window:

 // Print to the console